benjamin-robertson/syslog_reports/README.md

    * report_status = desired value.
    * syslog_server = target syslog server.
 4. Ensure Puppet has completed a run on each PE infrastructure host.
-5. Puppet reports will now be sent to syslog server.
+5. Puppet reports will now be sent to the syslog server.

 ### Opensource Puppet